Minnesota Department of Transportation

 About this study

-Highway 3/Robert Street from Mendota Road to Annapolis Street in West St. Paul study location map
+Highway 3/Robert Street from Mendota Road to Annapolis Street in West Saint Paul study location map

 South Robert St. in West St. Paul study area map